Compare savings accounts for Irish savers

 How many savings accounts can I have in Ireland?

-You can open as many savings accounts in Ireland as you like, and it’s something worth considering.
+You can open as many savings accounts in Ireland as you like, and some people take a strategic approach.
 For example, you could open a fixed term deposit account for long-term savings, and have an emergency pot in a demand deposit account.

-Protected savings accounts in Ireland will cover your money up to €100,000 per depositor and bank according to EU laws, so if you have more than this amount to deposit, it’s advisable to spread this money over more than one savings account to ensure you’re covered by the limit.
+Protected savings accounts in Ireland will cover your money up to €100,000 per depositor and bank according to EU laws, so if you have more than this amount to deposit, you could spread this money over more than one savings account to ensure you’re covered by the limit.

 Is my money protected in a savings account?

-If you have a demand deposit account with a Raisin Bank partner bank outside of Ireland, your account will be protected by the Deposit Guarantee Scheme in the relevant bank’s country, in accordance with EU law.
+Because Raisin partners with banks outside of Ireland, your account will be protected by the Deposit Guarantee Scheme in the relevant bank’s country, in accordance with EU law.

 More about deposit protection

 Compare and open savings accounts with interest rates up to 3.05% AER, from a range of European banks.
-It’s free to register, and once you’ve been approved, you just need to select the account that’s right for you, and watch your savings grow!
+It’s free to register, and once you’ve been approved, you just need to select the account that’s right for you, and start putting your savings to work!

 Register today